Madeline (book): Analysis

-Factors such as being set in Paris and being written during WWII impact how Madeline is read and received.
-Setting the book in Paris specifically appealed to Americans, especially during the WWII, as the city was a symbol of Western civilization.
-Paris' foreign beauty shown within the book's portrayal of the city's of order and perfection built a sense of American longing to visit and protect such an iconically chic place.
+Factors such as being set in Paris and being written during World War II impact how Madeline is read and received.
+Setting the book in Paris specifically appealed to Americans, especially during World War II, as the city was a symbol of Western civilization.
+Paris' foreign beauty shown within the book's portrayal of the city's order and perfection built a sense of American longing to visit and protect such an iconically chic place.
 Bemelmans' paintings are a lasting cultural representation of Paris, and are definitive for those who have never been there to see it for themselves.
 Bemelmans continued to set his books in an idealistic version of Paris, despite their creation during the chaos of war, maintaining the city's pristine reputation.
-Along with the book promoting a positive representation for Paris, Bemelmans’ expressionistic style of art also directly contributed to the popularity of Madeline.
-The expressionistic art style was very popular at the time, making the book a success with adults beyond its success with children.
+Along with the book promoting a positive representation for Paris, Bemelmans' expressionistic style of art also directly contributed to the popularity of Madeline.
+The expressionistic art style was popular at the time, making the book a success with adults beyond its success with children.

 Critical reception

 Madeline was named a Caldecott Honor Book for 1940 and a subsequent book in the Madeline series, Madeline's Rescue, earned a Caldecott Medal in 1954.
+School Library Journal included the book at #47 on their Top 100 Picture Books list in 2012.
 This book was also an ALA Notable Children's Book.